ShaneC2021/RentalStore/README.md

 ## Description

-RentalStore is my first React web application attempt at building a small commerce website for a small business in the vacation van rental industry.
+RentalStore is my first React web application.
+My attempt at building a small commerce website for a small business in the vacation van rental industry.
+Once a customer arrives on the main page they are directed to the fleet to to select from a variety of camper vans to choose for their rental.
+Once a selection has been made and relevant information entered they prompetd to make a payment via paypal or

 ### Motivation
-When trying to decide what I should build to help me learn REACT I took inspiration from a friend who was recently trying to open a small business in that industry
+When deciding on what to build to help me learn REACT, I took inspiration from a friend who was recently trying to open a small business in that industry.

 ### Built With